 The purpose of this machine problem is to create the arithmetic-logic unit of your MIPS-style microprocessor.
 You will be designing and implementing a simple 32-bit MIPS ALU.
 The ALU functions to implement are ADD, SUB, XOR, and SLT.
 Examples of this type of architecture are shown in our textbook.
-The overall block diagram of our design will look a little like the figure below (Fig. 1).
+The overall block diagram of our design will look a little like the Figure 1.